infrawatch/tripleo-ansible-conversion-starter/README.rst

 service, you need to update the TripleO Heat template for the service, and also to create a role that can be called from TripleO during deployment.

+This tool:
-This tool creates a tripleo_<service> role, which is called by TripleO during the different deployment stages.
+  - creates a tripleo_<service> role, which is called by TripleO during the different deployment stages.
+  - creates a <myservice>-container-ansible.yaml Heat template for use with THT, which consumes the tripleo_<service> role for deployment

 To generate the role, use::